Pokemon: The Unknown Continuum

 "Anyway, something I wanted to ask you – do you genuinely believe I was a human before?"
 I asked, I wanted to know if Serge was just playing along with me, or actually believed it.

-"Hopefully nothing too dangerous – I mean, with taking down criminals, that would be really satisfying and please my lord Dialga to legally help to carry out justice on a larger scale.
-Still, I'd get my ass kicked if I tried it now – just because we're qualified doesn't mean we're capable – yet."
+"Hopefully nothing too dangerous – I mean, taking down criminals would be really satisfying and please my lord Dialga to legally help to carry out justice on a larger scale, but I'd get my ass kicked if I tried it now.
+Just because we're qualified doesn't mean we're capable right now."
 I said.
 I was worried about what would happen tomorrow, and I wasn't trying to hide it.

 "Dialga?"
 Serge said, leading me to believe that this society hasn't even heard of Dialga, and possible even the other gods.
 I couldn't fault them per se, but religious discussions with other Dialgans, usually my dad, usually gave me moral guidance and comfort, but I'd find none of that there.
 I paused, looking at Serge, really not sure how to explain him well, but try I did.